 If you have comments, hit me up on Twitter.

 I'm the Founder & CEO of DuckDuckGo, the search engine that doesn't track you.
-I'm also the co-author of Traction, the book that helps you get traction.
+I'm also the co-author of Traction, the book that helps you get customer growth.
 More about me.